chebfun/chebsite/about/people.md

   for analytic continuation in the complex plane and improved `bary`.

-+ **Heather Wilber**, a master's student of Grady Wright at Boise State University, worked with Wright and Alex Townsend during 2015-16 to create Spherefun and Diskfun.
++ **Heather Wilber**, a master's student of Grady Wright at Boise State University, worked with Wright and Alex Townsend during 2015-16 to create Spherefun.
+She then led the creation of the related project Diskfun.